Loading...

 Via talks about her experiences of her Latino grandmother passing away.

-Pause the video while you match the theme to how it could be conveyed in the text.
+Pause video while you match the theme to how it could be conveyed in the text.

-Let's see how these themes and how they conveyed the text link together.
+Let's see how these themes and how they conveyed in the text linked together.

 Did you make this connection?
-Loss is conveyed through the Pullman's family dog, Daisy being put sleep and Via talking about her experiences of her Latino grandmother passing away.
+Loss is conveyed through the Pullman's family dog, Daisy, being put to sleep and Via talking about her experiences of her Latino grandmother passing away.

-And belonging is conveyed by how at the end of the text, August has formed strong bonds of many of his classmates and the children in his year.
+And belonging is conveyed by how at the end of the text August has formed strong bonds with many of his classmates and the children in his year.

 Well done if you made these connections.